Namane00426/Namane00426.github.io/project6/find-fish-game/README.md

 ## Description

-The Find fish game is an interactive terminal game to move player character(cat) by keyboard and get the target(fish) while avoiding some enemy (snakes).
+The Find fish game is an interactive terminal game to move a character(cat) by keyboard and get a target(fish) while avoiding enemies (snakes).
 The game was created by Javascript and Node.js.
 You can play it by downloading the folder and starting it on your PC with 'node main.js'.